lyz-code/blue-book/docs/linux/zfs.md

 zpool scrub -s my_pool
 ```

+If you're close to the event that made the error you can check the `zpool events -v` to shed some light.

+A few notes:

+- repaired errors are shown in the counters, but won't elicit a "permanent errors" message
+- "permanent" isn't the best word to use, because all of the error data is historical, based on time when an I/O operation failed.
+In some cases, transient errors (eg cable unplugged for a few minutes, or iSCSI network reconfiguration) can result in a "permanent" error message, but the data can be accessible and fine.
+- scrubbing can fix problems, but so can reading or writing.
+So the difference between a read and a scrub is the scrub goes through everything and reads all copies, sides of mirrors, and parity blocks for verification.
+For example, if a mirrored data is read, but one side of the mirror was corrupted, then the other side will be read, verified, and if successfully verified the repair is made.
+- on large systems, scrubs can take days, weeks, or months, so it isn't practical to run a scrub just to make an error notice go away.
+Of particular note, you don't want to delete the previous error data at the start of a scrub that can take a month.
+- `zpool status` is not a replacement for async system monitoring.
+For the latter, use zpool events or configure a zed monitor (zed watches the events)
+- similarly, if you want detailed information on a specific failure, zpool events -v shows detailed information about both correctable and uncorrectable errors.

+You can read [this long discussion](https://github.com/openzfs/zfs/discussions/9705) if you want more info.
 ## ZFS pool is in suspended mode

 Probably because you've unplugged a device without unmounting it.